 The objective of this adventure is to kick off the action with a surprise, get some investigation and fights, and perhaps introduce one of the criminal factions of the setting.

-- The characters may choose to investigate this baffling event, or they may not.
+The characters may choose to investigate this baffling event, or they may not.
 They can either try to identify the attackers or try to track down the damsel if they decide to investigate.
-Both involve investigating the neighborhood and possibly attracting the attention of the culprits.
+Both involve keeping an eye on the neighborhood and possibly attract the attention of the culprits.

-- The characters should now have tracked down the thugs’ patron.
+- The characters have tracked down the thugs’ patron.
 They can either deal with it themselves or tip off the authorities.
 The patron may escape, or just be released for lack of evidence, If they choose the latter.
-The patron tracks them down, and the climax ensues.
+The patron tracks down the characters and combat ensued.

-- Alternatively, the characters have tracked down the woman and the thugs’ patron as they finally may learn what the heck this is all about.
+- They have found the woman and the thugs’ patron and finally may learn what the heck this is all about.

 The Assassins Strikes

-The objective of this adventure is to get the action going and also remind the characters that they have enemies what wish them harm.
+The objective of this adventure is to get the action going and remind the characters that they have enemies.

-- Someone shoots a crossbow bolt square in the group necromancer’s chest through one of the tavern’s windows.
+Someone shoots a crossbow bolt in a character’s chest through one of the tavern’s windows.